XpiritBV/ContainerWorkshop-Docs/Lab12-Istio.md

   image: istio/proxyv2:1.8.2
   imageID: docker-pullable://istio/proxyv2@sha256:2f5931b4c0856ae48a9b17cae2ddc384cdd97b0f40d455e61e8636d32a6392f3
 ```
-The 'istio/proxy' image - is a '[user-level](https://en.wikipedia.org/wiki/User_space) [Layer 7](https://en.wikipedia.org/wiki/OSI_model#Layer_7:_Application_Layer)' proxy, that manages all network access into and out of the Pod.
-It was automatically added to the Deployment by Istio, because the namespace 'bluegreen' has a label `istio-injection=enabled`.
+The 'istio/proxy' image - is a '[user-level](https://en.wikipedia.org/wiki/User_space) [Layer 7](https://en.wikipedia.org/wiki/OSI_model#Layer_7:_Application_Layer)' proxy, that manages all network access into and out of the pod.
+It was automatically added to the deployment by Istio, because the namespace 'bluegreen' has a label `istio-injection=enabled`.
 The added container is called the 'sidecar proxy'.
 In this lab, you will learn some of the useful features that are made possible by this sidecar.

 Examine the metadata of the Namespace 'bluegreen' by running `kubectl get namespace`:
 ```